Structure and group labels¶

 The separator can also be changed.
 This can be done using the

-label_separator of the io.from_fasta()
+label_separator argument of the io.from_fasta()

 method.